How to Get Cast on ‘Euphoria’

 Photo Source: Eddy Chen/HBO

 HBO’s “Euphoria” pushes the envelope when it comes to both subject matter and visual style.
 The critically acclaimed series follows a group of high schoolers as they navigate the extremes of the teenage experience, including sex, substance abuse, and anxiety.
 At the center of it all is 17-year-old Rue, a recovering (and then relapsing) drug addict whose perspective shapes the stylized cinematography.
 Aside from its captivating storyline and eccentric visuals, what really sets this show apart is its cast.
 Season 1 of “Euphoria” gave us multiple breakout performances—a result of the show’s commitment to casting new faces.
-In fact, for stars Hunter Schafer and Angus Cloud, “Euphoria” was their first-ever acting gig.
+In fact, for stars Hunter Schafer and the late Angus Cloud, “Euphoria” was their first-ever acting gig.

 JUMP TO